dxw/playbook/guides/how-we-do-user-research.md

 We do not pay the incentive (or any recruitment fee) if the participant doesn’t show up for their session.
 Although we might still pay the incentive if the participant tries to attend, but is stopped by an emergency or severe travel problem beyond their control.

 If a recruitment agency provides a participant who does not match the brief, we will pay the participant their incentive, but we will not pay the agency their recruitment fee.

+## How we take notes and record research sessions

+To capture what happens in our research sessions we take notes and photos, make audio, video and screen recordings, and take copies of paperwork and other material that participants use or refer to.

+We use these notes, photos and recordings during analysis to make sure we produce valid findings.
+And we use extracted quotes, images and clips to illustrate the findings we share.

+There is broad guidance on [Taking notes and recording user research sessions](https://www.gov.uk/service-manual/user-research/taking-notes-and-recording-user-research-sessions) in the Service Manual, and more good advice on [Capturing User Research](https://www.uxmatters.com/mt/archives/2012/04/capturing-user-research.php) on UX Matters.

+Here we provide additional, specific guidance for researchers at dxw.

+### Good practices to follow

+1. **Capture only what you need**

+   Good user research practice, and good privacy practice, is to capture only the data you believe you need.
+For example, don’t make a screen or video recording, ‘just in case’, if you’ll only ever need a transcript of what the participant says.

+1. **Capture only what you have consent for**

+   Make sure that anything you capture during a session is covered by the consent you’ve collected.
+If a participant changes their mind about what they consent to, be prepared to not make, or to delete recordings you no longer have consent for.

+1. **Have a fall back**

+   The one certainty in user research is that things go wrong.
+So make sure you have other options to capture what you need.

+   For example:

+    - The participant may decide they don’t want to be recorded in a particular way
+    - Your preferred device, app or service may not be working properly
+    - Your note taker, assistant or observer may not be able to join the session

+   Note that if the participant refuses all recording, including note taking, you may want to abandon the session.

+2. **Keep your notes and recordings secure**

+   As soon as possible after the session, transfer any notes and recordings from other devices to your dxw provided laptop.
+And from your laptop to the dxw Google Drive or the client’s research store.

+   Store only anonymised notes, quotes and images in tools like Miro and Tello.

+3. **Do not use your personal devices**

+   Always use your dxw provided device, rather than your personal device, when taking notes and photos, or making recordings.

+   Using our own devices in research means that personal data about research participants can be mixed into our personal data stores, like cloud photo libraries.
+And also runs the risk of participants, client staff and colleagues seeing our personal messages and  images.

+### Using the notes template

+We have a [template for a Google Sheet](https://drive.google.com/open?id=1r6xtVgHBFTDxbFGSqk3wXFDy_5JDwkBpGBHibnLKuwM) you can use to take notes during a research session.

+You can make a copy of the sheet for each research session, or make a copy for each batch of research and create tabs within the sheet for each research session.

+### Using a dxw provided camera

+Use a dxw provided camera to take photos and short videos during interviews, visits and workshops.

+Transfer the photos and recordings to your laptop and delete them from the camera as soon as possible.

+### Using your dxw provided laptop

+Whenever possible, use your dxw provided laptop for taking notes and making recordings.
+Our laptops have encrypted drives and we follow good security policies.

+With your laptop you can:

+ - capture notes to a local file or a Google Sheet
+ - record audio using a microphone and the Voice Memos or Quicktime apps
+ - record video using an external camera and Quicktime
+ - record your laptop screen using Quicktime or Screenshot

+### Using a video conferencing service

+Our preferred service for recording remote screen sharing sessions is [GoToMeeting](https://docs.google.com/document/d/1KiaXHr-VCX8T6K9YWPnmHHiAChJda_gH4av03N4pDrg/).
+Setup GoToMeeting so that the recorded video is saved onto your dxw provided laptop.
+And then transfer the video to Google Drive as soon as possible.

+Depending on the client, we may need to use their preferred video conferencing service.
+If the service stores recordings ‘in the cloud’, make sure to download the video as soon as possible and delete it from the service.

+### Using third-party facilities

+If you are using a third party facility like a usability lab:

+ - use your dxw provided laptop to take notes
+ - use a dxw provided camera for incidental photos
+ - transfer any recordings made by the lab to your dxw provided laptop as soon as possible after the sessions are complete